PS-kentech/elgorithm-marching/README.md

 use --levels (positive boundary: green) (negative boundary: red) to adjust boundaries default is --levels 60 20

+--show_points
+each sample point will not be visible by default, add this to visualize them all

 input (x cord) (y cord) (z cord) (metric) to update the map it will change the most near existing point's metric and update the visualization result